anviljs/anvil.jade/README.md

 ## Usage

-If this plugin is installed and enabled, it will automatically 'compile' files ending in .jade and output .html files in your output folder.
+If this extension is installed and enabled, it will automatically 'compile' files ending in .jade and output .html files in your output folder.